izsvenezie-virology/FluMutGUI/README.md

-# MutFinder GUI
+# FluMut GUI

-This is a graphical front-end for MutFinder.
+This is a graphical front-end for FluMut.

 ## Installation